Xu-Mj/sandcat-backend/rfcs/template.md

 - timestamp issue: we use the time millis(i64) as the timestamp in database, but we should use the TimeStamp in the future.
 - axum's routes layer or with_state?
+- user table should add login device, used to check if the client need to sync the friend list

 ## Future possibilities